TatjanaLukic/quiz/README.md

 ## `Description`

-Application is a little JavaScript quiz - test your knowledge of JavaScript.
+Application is a little JavaScript quiz - test your knowledge of JavaScript, CSS and React.
 It is simple React app, implemented using functional components with hooks, react-router-dom, axios for getting some of the questions from firebase and a bit of semantic-ui, plain CSS and media queries.
 You can find here example of conditional rendering, and mapping array to components.